last updated: 2022-010-12

 Song of this chapter: Darren Korb > Transistor (original Soundtrack of the game)

 In the year 1947 three researchers at Bell Labs invented the "transistor" (from "transresistance").
 Before this fragile, big and power-hungry vacuum tubes were used for signal amplification and switching.
-Without the transistor the digital revolution that took place would not have been possible.
+Without the transistor the revolution in electronics and more specific in digital electronics that took place would not have been possible.

 In this course we will only look at the transistor as switch.